dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

 ![Query Template Volume by Discharge Date Report](QueryTempVolByDC.png)

-> [!note]
+> [!info]
-> This report is a clone of the existing ["Query Template Volume Overview"](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#query-template-volume-overview-report) report but the date range of the report is by Discharge Date instead of Query Creation Date.
+> This report is a clone of the ["Query Template Volume Overview"](https://dolbeysystems.github.io/fusion-cac-web-docs/administrative-user-guide/reporting/user-reports/#query-template-volume-overview-report) report but the date range of the report is by Discharge Date instead of Query Creation Date.
 This means that only queries of discharged accounts will appear in this report.

 #### Recent Suggested/Working DRG Report